wp-plugins/wp-power-stats/readme.txt

 Disable and then re-enable the plugin in the 'Plugins' menu in Wordpress.

-= Where are the settings for the plugin? =
+= Where are the settings for the plugin located? =

-They are located in 'Statistics' section under 'Settings' menu.
+They are located in 'WP Power Stats' section under 'Settings' menu.

 == Screenshots ==